COSC203 Web, Databases, and Networks

 }

-We can access each name/value pair with dot . notation.
+We can access each field with usual dot . notation for accessing the contents of an object:

 console.log( element.name );